Shardul’s guide to the web

 - SCP Foundation, a sprawling, wiki-style collection of stories set in a universe with mysterious supernatural artifacts ‘secured, contained, and protected’ by the Foundation.

-Newsletters/blogs I read
+Newsletters/blogs I “read”

-- Free Software Supporter from the Free Software Foundation
+- Free Software Supporter

-Music resources
+Music

 - Rajan Parrikar’s Music Archive is both a curated archive of thousands of rare, old, Hindustani classical music recordings, and a large collection of artful blog posts about Hindustani classical music from a seasoned connoiseur.